 Martin Fowler: Event Sourcing

-Events describe what has already happened in the domain and should be immutable.
+An event should describe something that already happened in the domain and should not be rewritten later.

-Below is a flow visualization for three key scenarios: the base event pipeline, CQRS read/write split, and step coordination in Saga.
+Below are three characteristic scenarios: a base event pipeline, CQRS read and write split, and step coordination inside Saga.

-Each animation starts independently with the `Start` button.
+Each diagram can be started independently with the Start button.

 Command API